Tamim Iqbal: Bangladesh vice-captain

 In December 2010, Tamim replaced Mushfiqur Rahim as Bangladesh's vice-captain.
-In the opening match of the 2011 World Cup he scored 70 against India in a losing cause.
-In the following match against Ireland he scored 44 off 43 balls, and took a catch.
+In the opening match of the 2011 World Cup he scored 70 runs against India in a losing cause.
+In the following match against Ireland he scored 44 runs off 43 balls, and took a catch.
 In the next game against the West Indies, Tamim was caught at the slips for a third-ball duck as Bangladesh folded for its lowest ODI score, 58 all out.
 The following game against England he scored a quick fire 38 to get his side off to another good start, with Bangladesh eventually winning by two wickets.

-Tamim became only the second Bangladeshi to play county cricket in England (Shakib Al Hasan was the first) when he signed to play for Nottinghamshire in June 2011.
+Tamim became only the second Bangladeshi to play county cricket in England when he signed to play for Nottinghamshire in June 2011.
 He was recruited as a short-term replacement for Australian batsmen David Hussey, who was called up to the national squad.
 During his stay, Tamim played five matches, scoring 104 runs with a highest score of 47.
 Tamim, whose batting was described in the Nottingham Post as "solid if unspectacular", remarked of his performance that "It could have been better, but it wasn't too bad".
 Even though he was playing in a foreign country, there was pressure from the media in Bangladesh for Tamim to perform – especially when Nottinghamshire faced Worcestershire who were fielding Shakib Al Hasan – with his exploits sometimes making the front pages.

 When Bangladesh toured Zimbabwe in July 2011 for a single Test and five ODIs, they did so with the expectation of winning.
 Zimbabwe were returning from a six-year exile from Tests, although Bangladesh had not played in the format in more than 14 months.
 Despite claiming in a press conference that Zimbabwe's bowlers posed little threat, Tamim managed 58 runs in the Test as Bangladesh slid to defeat.
 Bangladesh lost the following ODI series against Zimbabwe 3–2.
 Bangladesh's batsmen struggled early in the series, with Tamim managing 157 runs from five innings at an average of 31.40.
 In the aftermath of the series, Shakib and Tamim were sacked as captain and vice-captain, with a BCB representative citing their poor leadership.